Theme:

 What are your thoughts on XPoSat?
 Express your views through the comment section below.
 Subscribe to our blog to read answers to the trending GD topics.

-Also Read : Impact of COVID pandemic on education
+Also Read : Future of the Internet

 Copyright @ Group Discussion Ideas.